zbjornson/bson-to-json/README.md

 ```

 * Pro: Never causes memory reallocation.
 When the output is full, it's yielded.
-* Pro: Can avoid all but one memory allocation by using `fixedBuffer: true`.
+* Pro: Can avoid all but one memory allocation by using a fixed buffer.
-* Pro: Can specify a chunk size if you want to limit memory usage.
+* Pro: Can specify a chunk size or fixed buffer if you want to limit memory usage.
 * Con: Slightly harder to use.